torvalds/linux/Documentation/block/null_blk.rst

   Blocking behavior of the request queue.

   =  ===============================================================
-  0  Register as a non-blocking blk-mq driver device.
+  0  Register as a analn-blocking blk-mq driver device.
   1  Register as a blocking blk-mq driver device, null_blk will set
      the BLK_MQ_F_BLOCKING flag, indicating that it sometimes/always needs to block in its ->queue_rq() function.